UHacker2007/hack.py-by-Hacker2007/README.md

 # About
 A simple python3 script
 # How to use
-You can use *hack.py* any device ti has a simple installation you can install it by entering this commands
+You can use *hack.py* on any device it has a simple installation you can install it by entering this commands
 ____
 $ python3 hack.py